-The AirDrop feature on iPhone allows you to wirelessly transfer Files, Photos and Videos from iPhone to any other Apple Device, located near the sending device.
+The AirDrop feature on iPhone allows you to wirelessly transfer Files, Photos and Videos from iPhone to any other iPhone or Mac, located within a reasonable distance.

-While, AirDrop works flawlessly most of the times, it also known to run into problems due to incorrect AirDrop settings, network related problems and other reasons.
+While the AirDrop feature on iPhone works flawlessly most of the times, it is also known to run into problems due to incorrect AirDrop settings, network related problems and other reasons.

 In certain cases, the AirDrop Icon appears greyed Out and becomes unresponsive.
 If this is the case, you need to refer to this guide: How to Fix AirDrop Greyed Out on iPhone and Missing on Mac.

-If AirDrop icon is not greyed out and yet AirDrop is not working, you should be able to fix the problem using troubleshooting methods as provided below.
+If the AirDrop icon is not greyed out and AirDrop is not working, you should be able to fix the problem using the following steps.

 1. Check Device Compatibility

-In order to use AirDrop, the sending device needs to be an iPhone 5 or later and the receiving device needs to be an AirDrop compatible device (iPhone 5 or later, iPod 5th Generation).
+In order to transfer and recieve files using AirDrop, the sending device needs to be an iPhone 5 or later and receiving device needs to be an AirDrop compatible device (iPhone 5 or later, iPod 5th Generation).